galanisl/loh_scripts/README.md

 with BCFtools version 1.8 using the `mpileup` (`--max-depth 2000 -a 'AD,DP,ADF,ADR' -Ou`) and `call` (`-mv -V 'indels' -Ov`) algorithms in multi-threaded mode.
 SNPs supported by less than 10 reads and with mapping quality below 50 were filtered out.
+To control for allele overamplification, we revisited the homozygous SNP calls in search for reads supporting the reference allele at those positions.
+We changed these homozygous SNPs to heterozygous if the fraction of reads supporting the reference allele was at least 6% of the total.
+This threshold corresponds to the median of the distribution of the fraction of reads supporting the reference allele across samples.

 The corresponding scripts are inside the `ampliconSeq` folder and must be executed in the following order to generate a VCF file per sample